×

 What do people appreciate most about the culture in Mexico?

 "Simpler lifestyle, fresher food, lower priced food, lower price utilities and rent, ocean breezes.
 Fisherman live on my streets, seeing them repair their nets, getting boats ready.
 Love fresh shrimp and fish.
-So many to list here," said one expat who made the move to Puerto Penasco.
+So many to list here," remarked one foreigner who made the move to Puerto Penasco.

 Welcome Home Mexico occupies a niche in the market as a successful relocation and real estate firm helping expats moving to Mexico!
 As seen on CBS news, PBS, in the L.A.
 Times and more, we are one of the leading companies in this field.
 Welcome Home Mexico offers a wide range of services, multi-lingual knowledgeable brokers with experience, efficient and professional service.